Using repurposed glassware is a fun and easy way to make home decor items, including my favorite flower bed or porch

 It’s held up so well, all except for an incident with a ladder last year while the gutters were being cleaned out.
 The top plate didn’t survive.
 However the topper piece which is vintage Avon is fine.
 All these years later and it still has a home in my backyard camper retreat.

 I have sold a few totems at the booth, so I decided it might be time to dig in my stash and make some more with repurposed glassware.

-The first step was to wash everything and dry it really well.
+The first step is to wash everything and dry it really well.
 (You don’t want any moisture inside any of your pieces).

 Here are all the pieces waiting to be stacked.